 Many investors evaluate employee headcount to gain an edge in assessing the health of a company.
-The good news: historical, daily, and quarterly data is coming in September to IEX Cloud from Datacie.
+The good news: historical, daily, and quarterly data is on IEX Cloud.

 According to the OECD, employee count is one of the most significant indicators of a company's health and growth.
 Companies with steady year-over-year employee growth or incremental increase in employee count are good signs that business is on the upswing.